Diego Pérez (footballer)

-Diego Fernando Pérez Aguado (/es/; born 18 May 1980), nicknamed "Ruso" (Spanish for "Russian"), is a Uruguayan football manager and former professional footballer who played as a defensive midfielder.
-He has played 89 matches for the Uruguay national football team, including the 2010 FIFA World Cup and the 2001, 2004, 2007 and 2011 editions of the Copa América.
-He is currently the manager of Uruguay A' and Uruguay under-18 national teams.
+Diego Fernando Pérez Aguado (/es/; born 18 May 1980) is a Uruguayan professional football manager and former player who played as a defensive midfielder.
+He is the current assistant coach of the Uruguay under-20 national team.

+Nicknamed "El Ruso" (lit. 'the Russian'), Pérez played for five years in Uruguay before playing several years for AS Monaco and Bologna.
+Internationally, Pérez appeared in 89 matches for the Uruguay national football team, including the 2010 FIFA World Cup and the 2001, 2004, 2007 and 2011 editions of the Copa América.

 Club career

 Pérez was born in Montevideo.
 At the age of 19, Pérez joined one of the clubs of his hometown, Defensor Sporting, soon becoming a first-team regular.
 He joined a larger club from Montevideo, C.A.
-Peñarol, in 2003 but only played 13 games with them before being shipped off to France to play for Didier Deschamps' AS Monaco.
+Peñarol, in 2003 but only played 13 games with them before being shipped off to France to play for AS Monaco under then-manager Didier Deschamps.

+Monaco

 During his time at Monaco he had to battle for his place in the defensive midfield spot against Lucas Bernardi, Akis Zikos and Gerard López and was especially favored by the manager Francesco Guidolin during the Italian's reign in the 2005–06 season.

 Bologna

 On 31 August 2010, he was signed by Italian Serie A team Bologna for €2.1 million (including 5% solidarity contribution to youth clubs).
 No fee was scheduled to pay on that day, but 2 equal installments was scheduled on 31 December 2010 and 30 June 2011.
 At Bologna, he has teamed up with fellow Uruguayan internationals, Henry Damián Giménez, Gastón Ramírez and Miguel Britos, before this left the squad to join S.S.C.
 Napoli.
 In Pérez first season in the Serie A, Bologna managed 16th place and finished six points clear of relegation, confirming a fourth successive season in the Italian top flight.
 He also managed three assists during the campaign, tied for most on the team along with Riccardo Meggiorini.

 After being without a club for 1 1/2 months, Pérez signed a new two-year contract with Bologna in August 2013.
-He retired at the end of the 2014–2015 season.
+He retired at the end of the 2014–15 season.